Christian Movement in the Mediterranean

 The Christian Movement exploded throughout the Roman Empire, particularly in the major port cities of the Mediterranean during the first to third centuries.
 By the end of the third century, in spite of discrimination and outright persecution, approximately ten percent of the inhabitants of the Empire were Christian, threatening the very fabric of Roman culture and political institutions.

 You are invited to examine this world changing era in the physical context of Acts, traveling as the co-workers of Paul in the course “The Christian Movement in the Mediterranean.”
-We will begin in Kusadasi, Turkey (site of ancient Ephesus), and end in Athens, Greece.
-This year, for the first time, we will spend 11 days on the Karina, a beautiful Turkish gulet.
-(Pictured on far right.)
-To view more photos go to: www.admiral-tours.com/karina.htm
+We will begin in Antalya, and end in Athens, Greece.
+About one week of the time will be spent on SailingActs and/or a beautiful Turkish gulet such as pictured on the right.

-Twelve participants will experience the Roman Empire from the sea, explore numerous ancient seaports and islands of the Acts stories, and engage in intensive reading and discussion of the culture, politics, religion, and economics of the first century world.
-In this way you will discover new features of the creative witness and social factors that contributed to the rapid growth of the early church around the Mediterranean that are so relevant to our own twenty-first century context.
+Up to 12 participants will experience the Roman Empire from the sea, explore numerous ancient seaports of the Acts stories, and engage in intensive reading and discussion of the culture, politics, religion, and economics of the first century world.
+In this way you will discover features of the creative witness and social factors that contributed to the rapid growth of the early church around the Mediterranean that are so relevant to our own twenty-first century context.

 The study program includes rigorous site visits, on-site and on-board lectures and learning exercises, daily reading assignments and discussion.
 Participants may take this seminar for either 2 or 3 SH of credit.
 Seminary students will take an exam during the course, and develop a thesis on some feature of the Christian Movement and give a short presentation to the class during the final days of the course.
 For 3 SH of credit, students will write a research paper following the seminar.
 Participants wishing to audit this course are most welcome.

-$3,250 Includes tuition (3 semester hours credit or audit) and ALL expenses for the three weeks in the Mediterranean.
-Does not include international travel, passports, and visas for Turkey ($20).
+Does not include international travel, passports, and visas for Turkey.
 Final costs are subject to adjustment depending on exchange rates or tax increases.